mxcop/buas-intake/.github/DESIGN.md

 ## Concept

-You're a miner who goes down levels of a mine.<br>
+You're a miner who goes down floors of a mine.<br>
-As you make your way through these levels you try to collect as much ore as you can.<br>
+As you make your way through these floors you try to collect as much ore as you can.<br>
-However staying on one level for too long can be dangerous due to the monsters that accumulate overtime.<br>
+However staying on one floor for too long can be dangerous due to the monsters that accumulate overtime.<br>
 It's all about balancing risk vs reward to get the most out of your descent.

-Each level is randomly generated with an entrance, exit, ores, and monsters.<br>
+Each floor is randomly generated with an entrance, exit, ores, and monsters.<br>
-The longer you stay in a level the more monsters will spawn.<br>
+The longer you stay in a floor the more monsters will spawn.<br>
 Encouraging you to move quickly and choose your moves carefully.

 The game is turn-based meaning that every entity moves or attacks at the same time.<br>